JC Blogs: 19 Places to Promote your Blog (+Tips for each!)

 16 Guest Posting

 Guest posts are some of the best ways to promote your blog, not only will it expose your writing to a different audience but the link back to your blog also provides a heap of SEO back to you too.
 Often I see bloggers asking for guest posters on twitter for when they are on holiday so do keep an eye out if you have the time to write some articles!
+If the world of SEO confuses you and you’re unsure how to write guest posts, perhaps enlist the help of a professional, like these SEO Services, to promote and write quality content for your business.

 I know there are different opinions on this, but I have no qualms with people leaving their blog link in a comment if they have taken the time to read my post and comment something genuine!
 There are always spammy blog comments, but if you write something meaningful in response to a post then pop your link in after.
 Often I will go on a blog reading spree by following links in comments so it definitely works!